Auditory processing disorders

 Auditory processing is the term used to describe how we use our hearing to make sense of the world.
-The human brain uses the input from the five senses of hearing, vision, smell, touch and taste to process information.
+The human brain uses the input from the senses of hearing, balance, vision, smell, touch and taste to process information.
 Individuals rely differently on each of these senses.

 Our ears are exposed to sounds 24 hours a day.
 The sounds collected from the environment are transmitted from both ears all the way to the brain.
 Most sounds coming from the right ear go to the left side of the brain and vice-versa.
 The brain selects relevant sounds, processes and makes sense of the received information.

 Auditory processing is not dependent on normal hearing.
 Individuals with a hearing loss may have good auditory processing skills provided the sounds are amplified to compensate for the loss by means of properly fitted hearing aids.
 On the other hand, sound deprivation caused by a non-treated hearing loss may lead to an auditory processing disorder.